Introduction from the Managing Director

 Our effectiveness in combating slavery and human trafficking

-We ensure that slavery and human trafficking is not taking place in any part of our business or supply chains by:
+We will review our effectiveness in ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains by: